shapespark/api/README.md

 occluders, defaults to `1`.
 For example, a `distance` `0.5` means that if there are no occluders within `0.5` meter from a given point in 3D space, the ambient occlusion has no effect on this point.

+`texture` has the following properties:

++ `fileName`: required name of the file inside the zip package that stores the sky texture.
++ `yawRotation` optional number in `[0, 360]` range that specifies the rotation of the sky texture in degrees.
+Defaults to `0`.

 # The API for importing the model.